Photo via The Seasonal Homestead

 - Root Cellars

-There’s also the buried metal container method: start by placing a metal container into the ground, drilling holes in the bottom for drainage, & keeping the rim 2 inches above the ground.
+There’s also the buried metal container method: start by placing a metal container into the ground, drilling holes in the bottom for drainage and keeping the rim two inches above the ground.
 Place straw at the bottom of the container, then start putting in your vegetables; placing straw between each layer.
-Place mulch over top of the container.
+Place mulch over top of the container and secure from critters.

 Most produce needs to be stored between 32-38℉.
 However, some vegetables like sweet potatoes and squash prefer a higher temperature, between 50-60℉.
 Additionally, many different kinds of produce require a certain amount of humidity to maintain its freshness.